Prof-Rosario-UCLA/team41/README.md

 Input:
 {
-  "wordLength": 5,               // Number of letters in the word "numGuesses": 6,               // Allowed number of guesses "gameType": "normal",          // "normal" or "hard" mode "letterRestrictions": "",      // Letters that must NOT appear "letterGuarantees": "",        // Letters that MUST appear "specificRestrictions": "",    // Pattern, e.g. "A_PLE" "db": 1,                       // Database number (always 1 for now)
+  "wordLength": 5, Number of letters in the word "numGuesses": 6, Allowed number of guesses "gameType": "normal", "normal" or "hard" mode "letterRestrictions": "", Letters that must NOT appear "letterGuarantees": "", Letters that MUST appear "specificRestrictions": "", Pattern, e.g. "A_PLE" "db": 1, Database number (always 1 for now)
-  "theme": "",                   // Optional theme filter
+  "theme": "", Optional theme filter
-  "repeatsAllowed": "no",        // Allow repeated words from the same session "previousWords": []            // Words already used (to avoid repeats) }
+  "repeatsAllowed": Allow repeated words from the same session "previousWords": Words already used (to avoid repeats) }

 Output: